kevinhartman/kafka-to-eventhub/README.md

 # Kafka to EventHub Mirror
 This purpose of this project is to mirror data from a Kafka instance into Azure EventHub in real time.
-It consists of an Apache Spark streaming application which allows it to scale out to match the parallelism (# of partitions) of the source Kafka topic(s).
+It's implemented as an Apache Spark streaming application which allows it to scale out to match the parallelism (# of partitions) of the source Kafka topic(s).

 # Deployment
 To use this tool, build it and deploy to a Spark cluster.
 It should work out of the box with minimal configuration.
 The following section lists the available parameters and their functions (passed as program arguments).